kdl-org/kdl/SPEC.md

 A Multi-line string _MUST_ start with a [Newline](#newline) immediately following its opening `"`.
 Its final line _MUST_ contain only whitespace, followed by a single closing `"`.
-All in-between lines that contain non-whitespace characters _MUST_ start with the exact same whitespace as the final line (precisely matching codepoints, not merely counting characters).
+All in-between lines that contain non-newline characters _MUST_ start with the exact same whitespace as the final line (precisely matching codepoints, not merely counting characters).

 The value of the Multi-line String omits the first and last Newline, the